 Cleaning with vinegar is great for removing stains.
 There are a couple of approaches to this method.
-The first just uses vinegar (with baking soda added later).
+The first uses vinegar (with baking soda added later).

 The second has you creating a vinegar/baking soda paste.
 Let’s take you through each procedure.

-For this, it’s best to use white vinegar.
+For this, it’s best to use white vinegar for cleaning.
 This is because, like baking soda, white vinegar is a natural bleach.

 Dab a cloth into the vinegar and then rub at the food coloring.
-If you experience any irritation, then dilute the vinegar.
+If you experience any irritation or stinging sensation, then dilute the vinegar.
 Apple cider vinegar can also be an alternative.

 Slowly add the water.
-You don’t want to affect the concentration levels of the vinegar to the point it’s not effective.
+You don’t want to affect the concentration levels of the vinegar to the point it’s ineffective.